Another record month for sports betting in NJ: $487M in bets

 That eclipsed the previous monthly record of $445 million set in September.

+It earned nearly $25 million in sports betting revenue in October after paying out winning bets and other expenses, up from $3.5 million in Nov.
+2018.
+Resorts Digital, affiliated with DraftKings, was next at $10.5 million in revenue.

+Monmouth Park Racetrack earned $2.8 million in sports betting revenue and the Ocean Casino Resort took in $2.3 million.

-October also was a great month for internet gambling, which was up 69 percent from a year ago to $45.2 million.
+October also was a great month for internet gambling, which was up 69% from a year ago to $45.2 million.

 The figures show just how reliant Atlantic City’s casinos have become on the extra money from sports bets and online bets.
 Without those two, the casinos saw their revenue rise by less than 1% to $202 million.